 To ensure data being collected by a flowmeter is accurate; the accuracy of the meter needs to be confirmed by a verification test.
-A meter is deemed to be recording accurately (verified) when reading within /- 5% of a calibrated reference meter.
+A meter is deemed to be recording accurately (verified) when reading within \/- 5% of a calibrated reference meter.
 The regulations required all takes over 5 L/s to be verified by 10 November 2016.
 Resource consents being issued by the Council generally require flowmeters to be verified before the consent is first exercised.
 The correct installation of a good quality flowmeter will typically ensure a meter is able to pass a verification test.
 While 100% of active consents that required their meters to be verified in Taranaki have been verified, the Council has had to pursue enforcement action in a small number of instances to ensure compliance.
 Consent holders should be reminded that verification is required every five years, and plans should be put in place well in advance of re-verification dates to avoid any compliance issues.

-The Council received several calls from consent holders at the conclusion of the monitoring period advising of operational issues with measurement and recording equipment that had occurred during the year.
+The Council received a small number of calls from consent holders at the conclusion of the monitoring period advising of operational issues with measurement and recording equipment that had occurred during the year.
 In some cases, Council staff were only advised of these issues verbally while attending sites for end of year inspections.
-Often these issues had resulted in data not being recorded for a period of time, which in some cases accounted for large portions of the irrigation season.
 Consent holders are reminded that they need to contact the Council as soon as they discover any operational issues with any monitoring equipment or operational issues that impact their ability to comply with their consent (e.g. burst pipework).
 The majority of irrigation consents stipulate a requirement to notify the Council of such issues in any case, and failure to do so may result in enforcement action being taken.

 As discussed previously in this report, the majority of irrigation consent holder's record water take data on dataloggers.
 Data from these loggers is subsequently downloaded by Council staff at the conclusion of the monitoring year, at which point it is assessed for compliance.
-During the investigation and follow-up of non-compliances identified at the conclusion of the 2017-2018 monitoring year, a number of consent holders identified as non-compliant were interested in what technologies were available to enable them to view water use data in real-time and which allowed them to be notified of any impending consent exceedances.
+During the investigation and follow-up of non-compliances identified at the conclusion of the 2018-2019 monitoring year, a number of consent holders identified as non-compliant were interested in what technologies were available to enable them to view water use data in real-time and which allowed them to be notified of any impending consent exceedances.
 Such systems are widely available, using telemetry to transmit data electronically via the cell phone or radio network.
 This data can be accessed by the consent holder and automated alarms can be set up to notify them of any breaches of authorised abstraction rate of volume.
 The Council promotes the installation of telemetry systems as a means of improving consent compliance and allowing water users to better monitor their water usage and improve water use efficiency.